texstudio-org/texstudio/utilities/manual/source/editing.md

 contains the list of suggested synonyms.
 A selected word from this list appears in the first line to the right as a proposition for replacement of the text.
 This word can be changed manually.
-It is also used to do further investigations for words and their synonyms which \"start with\" or \"contain\" that word.
-With \"lookup\" it can be directly used to look for a synonym for that word.
+It is also used to do further investigations for words and their synonyms which "start with" or "contain" that word.
+With "lookup" it can be directly used to look for a synonym for that word.

 The thesaurus can be selected in the [configuration](configuration.md#configuring-the-thesaurus).